-Day 11 - September 3, 2019
+Day 11 - September 3, 2020

 As we're traveling the short distance back to Bella Bella we'll be on the lookout for last minute wildlife sightings.
 Once we get to Bella Bella we say farewell to our shipmates before disembarking and heading to the Bella Bella Airport.
 And, of course we'll be left with great memories and great photos of a wonderful adventure!

 Our Ethical Stance - Wildlife FIRST!

 Wildlife conservation is the primary reason for our involvement in wild-life photography.
 As such, we place the welfare and value of our subjects above the value of any photograph of them.
 This philosophy is embodied in our Wildlife FIRST rules of conduct that guide our actions during all our photo tours.
-These four simple ethical rules state that: 1.
-We engage in PASSIVE wildlife photography only.
-This means we strive to capture images of wildlife behaving as naturally as possible and without the use of "set-ups", contrivances, or any actions that could guide the subjects toward desirable settings and/or backdrops or elicit specific "poses".
+These four simple ethical rules state that:

+- 1. We engage in PASSIVE wildlife photography only.
+This means we strive to capture images of wildlife behaving as naturally as possible and without the use of "set-ups", contrivances, or any actions that could guide the subjects toward desirable settings and/or backdrops or elicit specific "poses". - 2.
+We do nothing intentional to alter or influence the behaviour of our subject(s) for the purposes of photography.
+This means we do not engage in any form of luring or baiting (or any other form of food supplementation).
+Additionally, we will not use any form of sound to alter the behaviour of the subject for the purpose of photography (including using predator and/or prey calls, vocal clicking, or making any other sound to encourage the subject to look at us).